PratikPisal4304/womensafetyapp/README.md

    - **DO NOT** commit this file to GitHub.
 Add it to `.gitignore`.

 4. **Setup Firebase**
-   - Create a Firebase project and enable Firestore, Auth.
+   - Create a Firebase project and enable Firestore, Auth and Storage.

 5. **Run the app**
    ```sh